UConn Huskies women's basketball: Calm Before the Storm (2011–2012 Season)

-Breanna Stewart era (2013–2016)
+Breanna Stewart Era (2012–2016)

-2013 national championship
+2013 National Championship

-The 2012–13 season began with high hopes having UConn landed three highly ranked recruits: #1 overall Breanna Stewart from Cicero – North Syracuse High School, forward Morgan Tuck and guard Moriah Jefferson.
-Their play was uneven during the regular season, where UConn went 27–3 with a loss to Baylor and a pair of losses to Notre Dame (including a three-overtime game in South Bend); in the Big East tournament UConn lost a third straight time to Notre Dame that delivered a last-minute comeback.
-In the NCAA tournament UConn key-players Stewart, Kaleena Mosqueda-Lewis, Stefanie Dolson and senior Kelly Faris raised their level of play, and UConn easily advanced to the Final Four; in the semifinals they handily beat Notre Dame and in the finals they obtained a 93–60 win over Louisville, who had earlier upset Baylor, for a record tying eighth national championship.
+The 2012–13 season began with high hopes for UConn.
+The team landed three highly ranked recruits: #1 overall Breanna Stewart from Cicero – North Syracuse High School, forward Morgan Tuck and guard Moriah Jefferson.
+Their play was uneven during the regular season, where the team went 27–3 with a loss to Baylor and a pair of losses to Notre Dame (including a three-overtime game in South Bend).
+In the Big East tournament, UConn lost for a third straight time to Notre Dame, who delivered a last-minute comeback to win 61–59.
+However, in the NCAA tournament, key-players Breanna Stewart, Kaleena Mosqueda-Lewis, Stefanie Dolson and senior Kelly Faris raised their level of play significantly, and UConn easily advanced to the Final Four.
+In the National Semifinals, the team handily beat fellow #1 seed rival Notre Dame 83–65 in a rematch of the previous year's Final Four.
+Two days later, the Huskies obtained a 93–60 win over #5 seed Louisville in the championship game to garner a record tying eighth national championship.
+UConn finished the season with a 35–4 overall record, with 3 of their losses to Notre Dame.

-The end of 2012–13 season saw the breakup of the Big East Conference.
-First Pittsburgh, Syracuse and Notre Dame defected to the Atlantic Coast Conference, with Louisville announcing later they would follow in 2014.
+The end of the 2012–13 season saw the breakup of the Big East Conference.
+First Pittsburgh, Syracuse, and Notre Dame defected to the Atlantic Coast Conference, with Louisville announcing that they would follow in 2014.
 Then, the non-FBS football playing members of the Big East (Georgetown, Villanova, Providence, DePaul, Marquette, Seton Hall, St. John's), known colloquially as the "Catholic 7", left to form their own conference, taking the conference name with them.
 The remaining teams of the former Big East (Connecticut and Cincinnati) joined the new American Athletic Conference (The American or AAC), thus ending the UConn–Notre Dame rivalry in conference tournaments.